Diabetic neuropathy: Can dietary supplements help?

 Although research into the relationship between dietary supplements and diabetic neuropathy is ongoing, eating a healthy diet is widely recognized as a key part of managing your blood sugar and diabetes complications such as diabetic neuropathy.

 Aim for a healthy-eating plan that's naturally rich in nutrients and low in fat and calories.
 Healthy meal plans focus on:

 - Lean meats, fish, and poultry without the skin

 Physical activity plays an important role, too

-Exercise is essential to managing your blood sugar well.
+Exercise is essential to managing your blood sugar.
 Check with your doctor before starting a new physical activity, especially if you're taking medications that lower your blood sugar.
-People with diabetes should aim for at least 30 minutes of moderate to vigorous activity most days of the week.
+People who have diabetes should aim for at least 150 minutes of moderate to vigorous activity each week.
+For example, aim to go on a brisk walk for about 30 minutes on most days of the week.

 Drink water before, during and after activity to prevent dehydration.
 And be sure to wear comfortable, supportive shoes.